AliS-Noaa/WW3-tools/unst_msh_gen/README.md

 # Usage
 ## 5- run the script inside of WW3-tools/unst_msh_gen:

-## modify config.init
+- modify config.init:
 - Specify the DEM netcdf file using the 'dem_file' in "DataFiles" section.
 - For uniform resolution 'hmax' = 'hmin' = 'hshr' = 'hfun_max' and 'nwave' = 0 in "Spacing" section.
 - To include or exclude Black-Sea change 'black_sea' in "CommandLineArg" section to:
 - 	3 will have the Black Sea and the connections.
 - 	2 will have the Balck sea as a seperate basin.
 - 	1 will exclude the Black sea
--
 - you can specify the mesh name (jigsaw format or ww3 format) using 'mesh_file' and 'ww3_mesh_file'in "MeshSetting" section

-- $python3 ocn_ww3.py
+- $python3 ocn_ww3.py --config config.ini

 NOTE: the output will be gmsh format which will be used by WW3 (specified by 'ww3_mesh_file')